1992 Rose Bowl

 The 1992 Rose Bowl was a college football bowl game played on January 1, 1992, the 78th Rose Bowl Game.
-Before 103,566 in attendance in Pasadena, California, and a national television audience, the #2 Washington Huskies defeated the #4 Michigan Wolverines 34–14.
+Before 103,566 in attendance in Pasadena, California, and a national television audience, the No. 2 Washington Huskies defeated the No. 4 Michigan Wolverines, 34–14.

 Washington defensive tackle Steve Emtman and quarterback Billy Joe Hobert were named the Players Of The Game.
-The undefeated Washington Huskies were named the national champions by the coaches poll, after being left at #2 in the AP writers poll, behind Miami.
+The undefeated Washington Huskies were named the national champions by the Coaches Poll after being left at No. 2 in the AP poll, behind the Miami Hurricanes.

 Pre-game activities

 On October 22, 1991, the Tournament of Roses selected 17-year-old Tannis Ann Turrentine, a senior at Mayfield Senior School and a resident of Pasadena, as the 74th Rose Queen of the 103rd Tournament of Roses.
 The 1991–92 Tournament of Roses Royal Court was led by the reigning Rose Queen with six rose princesses: Laurie Fortier, San Marino; Malia Herndon, Altadena; Erin Christine Mispagel, Pasadena; Mia Rodinella, Pasadena; Kristen Colleen Russell, La Canada Flintridge; and Melissa Ann Tyson, Pasadena.